https://github.com/r-lib/pkgdown/issues/2704

 The predictive model used to create the guidelines are based on patients from European countries with low cardiovascular disease (CVD) risk.

-If the patient has both dyspnoea and a particular chest pain type (typical, atypical, nonanginal), The chest pain type will take precedence over dyspnoea
+If the patient has both dyspnoea and a particular chest pain type (typical, atypical, nonanginal), The chest pain type will take precedence over dyspnoea.

 Examples